All Episodes

 But what are we discovering here?

-Yeah, that Strzok and Paige are talking directly about, you know, Lisa Page asking Peter Strzok, uh, he's never gonna become president.
+Yeah, that Strzok and Paige are talking directly about, you know, Lisa Page asking Peter Strzok, he's never going to become president, speaking of Donald Trump, right?

 Right?

-The lawyer asking Strzok, Strzok writes back, remember, he's at the heart of this investigation.
+Strzok writes back, remember, he's at the heart of this investigation.

 He's the lead guy.

-He's the one writing the exoneration months before he interviewed Hillary July 2nd, and then the big exoneration of Hillary Clinton takes place thereafter.
+He's the one writing the exoneration months before he interviewed Hillary July 2nd.

-Then we learned also that in fact, yeah, there were hostile actors that got a hold of Hillary Clinton's emails on her server in the mom and pop shop bathroom closet.
+Then we learned also that, in fact, yeah, there were hostile actors that got a hold of Hillary Clinton's emails on her server in the mom and pop shop bathroom closet.

 You know, the whole idea that Hillary is not indicted in all this.